graphicore/varla-varfo/explorations/calibrate/index.md

-There are however also [situations where zooming is not possible](#excursion-the-tale-of-fixed-media), the UA may not be controllable by the viewer, in those cases, informed design with physical sizes will likely help to improve the situation, rather than having the CSS-Reference-Pixel dictate a solution.
+There are however also [situations where zooming is not possible](#excursion-the-tale-of-fixed-media), the UA may not be controllable by the viewer, in those cases, informed design with physical sizes will likely help to improve the situation, rather than having the CSS-Reference-Pixel impose a not ideal solution.

-#### TODO: critique of the CSS-Reference-Pixel approach

-Yes and no: designers know that size and distance are important, but the current approach is insufficient for some use cases.

-We can also show the web platform/CSS traditionally is multi-conceptual.

-Note: viewing distance is not well defined or specified it’s a joker in the CSS-pixel visual angle argument, but the concept is sloppy, we can work with that!

-### The CSS pixel is fundamentally designed so that if you know the size
-of something in pixels, you know how big it looks.

-Note: True, but what you think you know is very vague: rounding is rough, there’s no fidelity at all.
-Not each device scales appropriately, phones/tablets/closed systems probably better than laptops/desktops, generally no one ever asks the user how far they are away from their screen, it’s often just an assumption or educated guess.
-We can calculate the nominal reading distance of devices, and it is generally somewhere in the ballpark, but then again, heads move, nod and wiggle, if it’s to small they will come closer etc.

-### Browsers are bad at reliably and accurate knowing the actual size and resolution of your display.
+### Browsers are bad at reliably and accurately knowing the actual size and resolution of your display.

 *Paraphrased from the [CSS-WG FAQ](https://wiki.csswg.org/faq#real-physical-lengths).*